 While pursuing a broader market base, they were also careful not to leave the low-end market behind.

 The company established the “Honor” brand to provide competition to other companies in the mid to low-end sector, including Xiaomi Redmi and OnePlus.
-And the market opportunity is huge, seeing as India is the second-largest phone subscriber market in the world, second only to China.
+This allowed Huawei to cater to a wider range of potential customers and tap into India's status as the second-largest phone subscriber market in the world.

 Over time, these strategies helped the company change the perception of its products.
 Now, India has become Huawei’s largest research base outside China and its R&D investments in the country keep accelerating.